Zarrathustra/Journal_Club/Journal_Club_2016-2-14/Outline.md

 ### Three Possible Explanations of Such Enhancement ###

 * Molecular properties and function of dynein is different on LPs compared to EPs.
-* There is more dynein is different on LPs compared to EPs.
+* There is more dynein on LPs compared to EPs.
 * Organization of dynein on the LP membrane is different from the EPs.

 ### Rule out Explanation One and Two ##